NCBI-Codeathons/amr-2024-team-prasad-feldgarden/README.md

 ### There will be three aims for this project:

 1. Identifying and collecting sequences for validated examples of positives (broken genes that lead to resistance), and negatives (non-broken genes and/or genes broken that are not resistant) for the examples above.
-This will require some literature search, and often some digging to find the actual sequences and make sure they’re really what they say they are.
+This will require some literature search, and often some digging to find the actual sequences and make sure they're really what they say they are.
 Mike has done a little work in this direction, but we should have more examples for validation.
 2. Developing software to identify broken genes (frame-shift mutations) and nonsense mutations.
 Most likely by running BLAST and post-processing the results.
 3. If people are interested, identifying and coming up with methods to identify the ISAba or other similar insertion element mutations that cause resistance (will require both identifying more examples and developing methods, but method development and testing will need to be a little more involved)